As I promised in my last post “In Search for Best Educational Plan – 2 Mother’s Dillema“, I’ll discuss more about Sun Flexilink.

 Rule of Thumb

 If you’re looking for an Insurance and you got the budget, go for Sun Maxilink Prime.
-But if you’re a little tight on the budget the moment, having Sun Flexilink will give you peace of mind.
+But if you’re a little tight on the budget as of the moment OR would want add additional benefits like Crticial Illness or Female Benefits, having Sun Flexilink will give you peace of mind.

 If you want a proposal either in Sun Maxilink Prime or Sun Flexilink, please fill up the form below